Merv-Local + TestNG guide

 - How to add

-merv-client-apito Maven - Minimum
+merv-client-apito Maven or Gradle - Minimum

-- How to record
+thread-count - How to record

 Add dependency